sequenceiq/slider/src/site/markdown/rolehistory.md

 The `last_used` timestamps will not be changed until the cluster is shrunk or thawed, as the `active` flag being set implies that the server is running both roles at the save time of `1384183512217`.

+## Resolved issues

+> How best to distinguish at thaw time from nodes used just before thawing from nodes used some period before?
+Should the RoleHistory simply forget about nodes which are older than some threshold when reading in the history?

+we just track last used times

+> Is there a way to avoid tracking the outstanding requests?

+No

+> What will the strategy of picking the most-recently-used node do if that node creates the container and then fails to start it up.
+Do we need to add blacklisting too?
+Or actually monitor the container start time, and if a container hasn't been there for very long, don't pick it.

+Startup failures drop the node from the ready-to-use list; the node is no longer trusted.
+We don't blacklist it (yet)

+> Should we prioritise a node that was used for a long session ahead of a node that was used more recently for a shorter session?
+Maybe, but it complicates selection as generating a strict order of nodes gets significantly harder.

+No: you need to start tracking aggregate execution time, for the last session.
+In a stable state, all servers recorded in the history will have spread the data amongst them, so its irrelevant.